precice/tutorials/flow-over-heated-plate-nearest-projection/README.md

 summary: This tutorial introduces an example simulation setup for a nearest-projection mapping, based on the "flow over a heated plate" scenario.
 ---

+{% note %}
-{% include note.html content="Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/flow-over-heated-plate-nearest-projection).
-Read how in the [tutorials introduction](https://www.precice.org/tutorials.html)." %}
+Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/flow-over-heated-plate-nearest-projection).
+Read how in the [tutorials introduction](https://www.precice.org/tutorials.html).
+{% endnote %}

 ## Setup